vidjil/vidjil/doc/user.md

 ## Studying diversity and overlap indices

-Several indices are computed to assess the diversity and overlap of sample(s):
+Several indices are computed on the full list of clones to assess the diversity and overlap of sample(s):

 - On one sample, [diversity indices](https://en.wikipedia.org/wiki/Diversity_index) such as Shannon's diversity, Shannon's equitability and Simpson's diversity, as computed by [vijdil-algo](vidjil-algo.md#diversity-measures).